Ivan239/react-shop/README.md

-# Getting Started with Create React App
+# React Shop project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for react skills demonstration using open Fortnite API.
+Results published on https://ivan239.github.io/react-shop/

+## Capabilities

+You can search and add actual items from Fortnite shop, which presented on open Fortnite API.
+Shop busket with some functions was realized.

 ## Available Scripts